Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 All rights reserved.

-How to Input Text / Numbers
+How to Input Text / Numbers to

-using touchActionInput
+your micro using touchActionInput

 Introduction

-This is the fourth tutorial on using pfodWeb Designer to create interactive and responsive GUI for pfodApp and the free, open source, pfodWeb.
+This is the fourth tutorial on using pfodWeb Dwg Designer to create interactive and responsive GUI for pfodApp and the free, open source, pfodWeb.

 This tutorial will cover touchActionInputs which when triggered popup a single line text input dialog to allow the user to send text/numberic data to the pfodDevice (microprocessor)